simonkarman/advent-of-code-2025/README.md

 # run all tests of all days
 npm test

+# run all tests of all days and stay in watch mode
+npm run dev-test

 # run all tests of single day
 npm run dev-test -- -t "Day01"